Chaaronn/DiscPy/README.md

 # DiscPy

-A wrapper for the Discuit API.
+A python wrapper for the Discuit API.

 Currently, only capable of returning existing information, as authentication is yet to be implemented.